NWalker1208/embattled/eal.md

 EAL programs list the instructions that the processor should execute.
 Each instruction represents both a type of operation to be performed, as well as the values on which to perform that operation.
 On each step of the simulation, the processor will read an instruction from memory, execute it, and move to the next instruction.

 The type of operation that an instruction represents is indicated by a 3-to-4-letter word called the **mnemonic**.
 For example, the `add` mnemonic is used to add two values together.
-In total, there are 36 different mnemonics representing all of the operations that can be performed.
-The table at the bottom of this page explains what action each mnemonic represents.
+In total, there are 35 different mnemonics representing all of the operations that the processor can perform.
+The [EAL Instruction Set](#eal-instruction-set) section lists these mnemonics along with what action each mnemonic represents.

-Most types of operations require one or more inputs or a place to store their output.
+Most types of operations require one or more inputs and/or a place to store their output.
 Both the inputs and outputs of an instruction are represented as **operands**.
 In an EAL program, operands appear after the mnemonic, are listed one after another, and are separated by commas.
 Each operand can be one of three things: a register, an immediate value, or a label reference.

-- **Registers** are used for outputs as well as inputs that might vary each time the instruction is executed.
+- **Registers** are used as both inputs and outputs.
 A register operand is indicated by a dollar sign (`$`) followed by the name of the register.
 - **Immediate values** are used for inputs that never change.
 They represent a specific number that has been hard-coded into an instruction.
 Immediate values can be either a decimal number (e.g., `123`) or a hexadecimal number (e.g., `0xAB12`).
-- **Label references** are similar to immediate values, except their value is determined from the address of some other part of the EAL program.
-Label references are indicated by an at-sign (`@`) followed by the name of the label.
-The concept of labels is covered in more detail in a later section.
+- **Label references** are similar to immediate values, except their value is determined by the address of some other part of the EAL program.
+Label references are indicated by an at sign (`@`) followed by the name of the label.
+The [Labels](#labels) section covers the concept of labels in more detail.

 Here are some examples of each type of operand: